-Igalia collaborates with GPU vendors, like Intel, playing an important role in acquiring hardware conformance certification for the latest versions of the OpenGL (ES) and Vulkan APIs.
+Igalia has collaborated with GPU vendors, like Intel or Broadcom, playing an important role in acquiring hardware conformance certification for the latest versions of the OpenGL (ES) and Vulkan APIs.

 We have experience in developing Vulkan and OpenGL ES open source drivers for mobile and embedded platforms.
 We do feature development for drivers supporting GPUs such as Qualcomm’s Adreno, but also create new ones like a new Vulkan driver for Broadcom’s VideoCore GPUs.
 This work is used in a variety of hardware, like the popular boards designed by the Raspberry Pi Foundation.

 At Igalia we help raise the overall quality of graphics drivers through our work on the shared driver infrastructure in Mesa.
 The goal is to provide the best possible end-user experience to both individual Mesa driver users and platform owners for whom delivering a good graphics driver experience is fundamental for their success, such as Valve’s Steam.

 Our work in the driver stack goes from the creation of new OpenGL (ES) and Vulkan drivers on Mesa, to feature development, shader compiler front-end and back-end optimization, general bugfixing, and management of the whole Release Cycle, including setting and tuning of Continuous Integration practices.

 All this experience in 3D APIs, and internals of the GPU hardware, plus the insights obtained through our Khronos membership, allows Igalia to offer highly specialized consulting services that help our customers optimize the usage of these technologies in their software solutions.